Golf Swing Release Guide

 Mastering your golf swing release is key to better performance.
 Let’s look at drills to improve your release timing and swing mechanics.

-See also Golf Swing Power Guide
+See also Golf Driving Fundamentals Guide

 Half-Swing Practice Methods